mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void DeleteKey([AdgKeyTable keyTable](/reference/datagate/datagate-client/adg-key-table.html))

-Deletes the specified key from the file.
+Deletes the record with the specified key from the file that the FileAdapter is working with.

 ```cs
 void DeleteKey(AdgKeyTable keyTable)